JujuAdams/Vinyl/docs/5.0/Stopping-Audio.md

 |--------|--------------|------------------------|
 |`target`|voice or label|Voice or label to target|

-The struct returned from this function contains two members variable.
+The struct returned from this function contains two member variables.

 |Member    |Datatype                      |Usage                                                              |
 |----------|------------------------------|-------------------------------------------------------------------|